SPAAM-community/spaam-community.github.io/_posts/2022-10-12-event-spaam4.md

 PhD student, MPI for Evolutionary Anthropology.

 **Pooja Swali**
-Pooja is currently a PhD student in the Skoglund Laboratory working to identify ancient pathogens in human remains to see how they have evolved through time.
+Pooja is Currently a PhD student at the Francis Crick Institute, looking at how ancient pathogens have evolved in time, with a predominant focus on prehistoric Britain.
+Alongside her PhD, she is using her background in science communication to develop activities and communicate why we study ancient DNA to the general public.
+She is also dedicated to widen participation and increase equality and diversity in STEM subjects.

 **Shreya Ramachandran**
 Human Genetics PhD Student at the University of Chicago.